Frequently Asked Questions (FAQs)

 Production Statistics Directorate: responsible for collection, compilation, analysis and dissemination of labour and industrial statistics.
 This includes employment and earnings, consumer price indices and inflation rates, manufacturing, building and construction, energy and leading economic indicators, business expectation enquiry, agriculture and livestock production, food monitoring and environment statistics.

-Finance and Administration Directorate: responsible for Finance, Administration and Human Resources Management and Development.
+Corporate Services Directorate: responsible for Finance, Administration and Human Resources Management and Development.

 Among the funding sources for KNBS are: